 The first time that many ROTC scholarship recipients view ROTC scholarship contracts is when they are on campus and ready to sign in order to receive scholarship benefits.
 That is probably too late to be fully informed of the obligations set forward by the Armed Services ROTC program.

-The purpose of this post is to discuss the particulars of these ROTC scholarship contracts as well as provide to you for reference the actual contract a candidate will sign and commit to so you can be well informed now and confident.
+The purpose of this post is to discuss the particulars of these ROTC scholarship contracts as well as provide to you for reference the actual contract a candidate will sign and commit to so you can be well informed now and confident when you do sign.

-We’ve even included each Services’ ROTC contract at the bottom of this post!
+We’ve linked the Army ROTC contract at the bottom of this post so you can read the actual document.

 The ROTC contract can be broken down into several areas which include: